jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: 1234 != 'I received this message: 1234'
     AssertionError: None != 'I received this message: None'

-  they expect the message to have the input as part of the output
+  the tests expect the input as part of the message

 * I remove the first `return statement`_ then make the second one use an `f-string`_